harshitrajsinha/learn-js/Array/array.md

 # Definition
 * Collection of elements with same or different data-types.
 * Resizable, mutable
-* Increasing length of array adds empty slots and has value as 'undefined' and decreasing the length deletes the array element from end that does not fit into the length
+* Increasing length of array adds empty slots and has value as 'undefined' and decreasing the length deletes the array element from end that does not fit into the length.
+The empty slots are ignored by forEach() but not by for loop
   `const myArr = [1,2]; myArr.length = 5; console.log(myArr); console.log(myArr[3]);`